MOA & AOA: Full Form, Differences & Importance under Companies Act 2013

 Purpose

-The MOA defines the main purposes for which the company is formed.
-It outlines the company’s reason for existence and what it is legally allowed to do in terms of operations and business activities.
+The MOA describes the major purposes for which a company is formed.
+It lays down the company's reason for existence, and also what it is legally capable of performing in the operations and the business activities.

-The AOA provides a governance blueprint, explaining how the company will manage its internal affairs.
-It establishes guidelines for management, outlines key responsibilities, and defines how decisions should be made within the company.
+The AOA provides a constitutional framework through which the company manages its internal affairs.
+It prescribes the manner of management, the principal duties to be performed therein, and how decisions shall be arrived at within the company.

 Scope